djwrisley/RLAC/_posts/2026-01-21-introduction-to-static-sites.md

 Static sites are web pages that are delivered directly to the user's browser exactly as they are stored.
 Unlike dynamic sites that generate content on-the-fly using databases and server-side processing, static sites consist of fixed HTML, CSS, and JavaScript files.
 This simplicity offers numerous advantages for digital humanities and sustainable web practices.

-This course site is an example of a very simple static site built in Jekyll in Github Pages.
+This course site is an example of a very simple static site built in [Jekyll](https://jekyllrb.com/) in [Github Pages](https://docs.github.com/en/pages).

-Here are some more customized ones:
+Here are some customized ones:
 - [The Programming Historian](https://programminghistorian.org/) - also Jekyll and in Github.
 - [Stanford Literary Lab](https://litlab.stanford.edu/) - they explain why they adopted a static site [here](https://litlab.stanford.edu/techne/new-litlab-website/)